Arti & Mestieri, most commonly known as arti&mestieri or Arti e Mestieri, is an Italian progressive rock, jazz rock, fusion group formed in 1974.

 In 1975, the band expanded a limit of their musical interpretation based on the participation of Gianfranco Gaza as a full-time singer and that allowed Giovanni Vigliar to devote himself exclusively to the violin.
 With this formation arti&mestieri produced “Giro Di Valzer Per Domani”, the band’s sound became well-matured, growing more fusion while maintaining their musical feature of jazz rock.

 After a tour with Area, Manticore label of Emerson Lake & Palmer got in touch with arti&mestieri, but without reaching an agreement with Mamone consequently the contract with Matnicore were unconcluded, shortly Gigi Venegoni and Marco Gallesi left the band, to form another goups, Venegoni & Co. and Esagono.
 Nevertheless, arti&mestieri toured through southern Italy with Gigi Fregapane on bass, yet without guitarist in the formation.

-The band got back to the front in 1979 with “Quinto Stato”, that took its shape from a project by Furio Chirico and Marco Gallesi.
+Four years later of 1979, the band got back to the front with Quinto Stato, that took its shape from a project by Furio Chirico and Marco Gallesi.

 The album talks about the former social problems and issues of dissatisfaction among youth, as "Quinto Stato" means, in fact, the social exclusion and the impossibility of being inserted into a fellowship that has no more rules about 'values', if not those of the prevarication and quarrels at every level.